 Topic 5.4 - Social Innovations

 Global objectives.
-Global objectives of Social Innovations Topic are to further promote this concept in the Adriatic-Ionian region by addressing some of the most pressing issues that for example include active and healthy ageing as a response to a trend of ageing population in the region and in developed countries.
+Global objectives of Social Innovations Topic are to further promote this concept in the Adriatic-Ionian Region by addressing some of the most pressing issues that for example include active and healthy ageing as a response to a trend of ageing population in the region and in developed countries.
 Better cooperation and knowledge transfer between stakeholders can promote the field of social innovations in the region and enhance the overall wellbeing of individuals, including vulnerable groups such as the elderly and people with disabilities, while indirectly contributing to overall better wellbeing and quality of life in our society as a whole.

 In general, the term social innovation is typically concerned with empowering people and driving change in a way that contributes to sustainable social inclusion.
 Social innovations are always evolving with new products and services, often under social economy umbrella, that are providing a response to a social problem and enhance the quality of life and wellbeing on a micro, macro or regional level.
 As such social innovations are novel solutions to a social problem that is more effective, efficient and sustainable, which adds value to the Adriatic Ionian region and society as a whole.
 Moreover, they can take many different forms such as actions, systems, processes, services, products, regulations or technical solutions.